alabatie/moments-dnns/README.md

 *ReLU batch-normalized feedforward nets are subject to the pathology of exploding sensitivity, i.e. that depth propagation rapidly leads to these networks behaving as pure noise amplifiers*.

 The amplification of the normalized sensitivity has two origins:
-1. batch normalization normalizing each channel by signal variance, thereby suppressing directions of high signal variance and amplifying directions of low signal variance
+1. Batch normalization normalizing each channel by signal variance, thereby suppressing directions of high signal variance and amplifying directions of low signal variance
-2. the ReLU nonlinearity
+2. The ReLU nonlinearity

 <img src="./figures/png/Fig_4.png" width="800" />